zhihanyang2022/variational-inference-tutorial/README.md

 # Variational Inference Tutorial

-Derivation of ELBO for some popular latent variable models in deep learning literature.
+Math and code for some popular latent variable models in deep learning literature.